 The "Two Single Family Units" category is used to identify land upon which two detached dwelling units exist on a single parcel.
-Examples may be a residence

-(stick-built home) and a manufactured home, or two residences, or two manufactured homes.
-Properties in this category are usually zoned as residential, and are sometimes grandfathered or allowed as a non-conforming existing use in zoning codes.
+Examples may be a residence (stick-built home) and a manufactured home, or two residences, or two manufactured homes.
+Properties in this category are usually zoned as residential,

-Parcels reported in this category include:

-Two Single Family Units

-Two Single Family Units - Under Construction
+Parcels reported in this category include: Two Single Family Units Two Single Family Units - Under Construction